-If you have any questions throughout, please feel free just to jump in and use the chat function on Zoom, and I’ll answer them as soon as I can.
-I’ve also got some time dedicated in the backend as well so if you’d rather just wait, you feel better doing so please do that.
+If you have any questions throughout, please feel free just to jump in and use the chat feature on Zoom, and I’ll answer them as soon as I can.
+I’ve also got some time dedicated in the backend as well so if you’d rather just wait, do you feel better doing so? please also do that.

 I’ll try to keep this as brief as I can, trying to keep it to 15 minutes so you can ask as many questions as you need to.
 Before diving into deep detail, I think it’s worthwhile just introducing ourselves.

 My introduction being a financial advisor in project finance for around 15 years, I’ve covered renewable energy, infrastructure, mining oil, and gas under the New Zealand, Australia, Singapore, Abu Dhabi, Germany, UK, and the US.
 So a lot of different countries.
-I worked in Sydney, after my early days as an engineer, I worked for a company called Navigator Project Finance.
+After working in Sydney, after my early days as an engineer, I worked for a company called Navigator Project Finance.
 I then led a company called Corality across Americas, Europe, Middle East and Africa region before I became a partner in an accounting firm called Mazars.
 I was co-head there of the infrastructure and energy practice across the Americas.
-I was also the global head of financial modeling.
-So I’ve led financial modeling engagements, project finance engagements, evaluations, or transactions or strategy or airlines.
+And for a period of time now, I was also the global head of financial modeling.
+So I’ve had financial modeling engagements and project finance engagements, evaluations, or transactions or strategy or airlines.
 I’ve done a lot of different financial modeling.
-As part of my job, I’ve trained over a thousand analysts all around the world.
+And as part of my job, I’ve trained over a thousand analysts all around the world.
 I’m also a lecturer at Yale university and an adjunct professor at Columbia.

 Now Dan is similar, but also a little bit different.
 So Dan’s career start off at General Electric, where he ultimately became the head of Renewable Energy Investments.
 At the time they were the largest investor in power assets in the US.
 After he moved across to Goldman Sachs, where he was in this special situations group, basically investing Goldman Sachs own money into private equity.
 And he ultimately seeded a couple of really very well known companies in the US.
 One of which was SunEdison upon which he was on the board of, he got off that well before the business went under.
 After, he raised his own fund of around $1 billion in 2009.
-That was no easy feat at that time in the market, and during that time, that’s when Dan really found his true passion in teaching.
-He’s been teaching since then, both at Columbia, as an adjunct professor and as a lecturer at Yale.
-Now, we actually met each other at Columbia and we now co-teach there together.
+That was no easy feat at that time in the market.
+And during that time, that’s when Dan really found his true passion in teaching.
+And he’s been teaching since then, both at Columbia, as an adjunct professor and as a lecturer at Yale.
+We actually met each other at Columbia and we now co-teach there together.
 So we’ve had a lot of real world experience.
-We’re not just sort of the academics, we’re not people without the full broad experience, but we we really have a true passion for teaching.
-We have taken a lot of years to develop the material we have got and the thought process and the way of approaching things.
+We’re not just sort of the academics, we’re not people without the full broad experience, but we really have a true passion for teaching.
+And we really taken a lot of years to develop the material we have got and the thought process and the way of approaching things.
 And we truly care about how people assimilate information.

 However, there are also a lot of senior participants, so maybe you’re in a business development role.
 You don’t get quite so involved in all the details of project finance transaction, but you’d like to understand it just that little bit more.
-It could be, you’ve got less of a project finance background, but you’re actually responsible for running a financial modeling team.
-Maybe you’re a general manager and that financial modeling team reports to you, and ultimately you make decisions off that financial model.
+It could be, you’ve got less than a project finance background, but you’re actually responsible for running a financial modeling team.
+Maybe you’re a general manager and that financial modeling team reports to you.
+And ultimately you make decisions off that financial model.
 How do you ask the right questions of those people?
 You need to learn, what are the questions that need to ask or to check the analyst or the financial modeler has done their job.
 Or you just have to evaluate their work as a whole.
 Are they doing what I expected?
-Do your models look anything like what I would do on a Pivotal180 course.
+Do your models look anything like what I would want on a paper or any course.
 If not, then it might give you cause for concern.
 So you don’t do this work every day, but you have to review it.
 And again, it’s a chance to step back instead of, look at the bigger picture as well.

 I think the other group here though, maybe not necessarily senior participants, but I categorize in the same sort of way is government employees.
 Maybe you don’t do financial models every day to assess deals, but you’re a government employee and you have to negotiate against the private sector.
 You might be in a public-private partnership team in a government organization.
 And you have to evaluate whether, say an unsolicited offer to build a hospital or a toll road represents value for money for you as the government.
 And you’d also like to back calculate the economics of the private sector, is this a reasonable deal?
 Are the returns reasonable for the type of thing they’re doing?
 You need to understand how the private sector thinks and this course will helping you think through exactly that, how to invest and develop things.